jsc723/mimic3-benchmarks-with-sand/README.md

 python -um mimic3models.in_hospital_mortality.SAnD.main --use_cache true --load_checkpoint {epoch_number}
 ```
 Note that `--use_cache true` can be used after the first time you train to reduce the time for loading input data.
+If you want to change some hyperparameters such as num of layers and hidden dimension size, you have to actually modify the code in mimic3models.in_hospital_mortality.SAnD.main.

 ## Evaluate the SAnD model
 ```